yugaego/emacs-config/README.md

 What's Next
 ---

-As the next step, I highly recommend following the Emacs tutorial, then reading the Emacs manual.
+As the next step, I highly recommend following the **Emacs tutorial**, then reading the **Emacs manual**.
+I also found [EmacsWiki](https://www.emacswiki.org/emacs/EmacsNewbie) to be the most helpful resource online.

 Experiment while reading documentation.
 Be patient!
-It took me two months to read the manual and get used to Emacs.
-After those two months, I got the simplest possible configuration file that matched my tastes.
-It is tagged as `bare-bones` release.
+For example, it took me two months to read the manual and get used to Emacs.
+To that moment I wrote the simplest possible configuration file that matched my tastes.
+You can see it tagged as `bare-bones`.
 Some may say it took too much time, but that was a time full of joy.
 I'm still in the mid of the process of configuring Emacs for my needs, so I realize it's really a long time journey.
 If you're like me and many other people that like what Emacs has to suggest, that's going to be a very pleasant journey, despite being not the easiest one sometimes.
 So good luck!

 **Several key bindings listed below helped me the most while getting into Emacs.** The file *KeyBindings.md* contains the extended list of such key bindings.